epfl-dcsl/miralis-artifact-keystone/readme.md

-# OpenSBI Artifact
+# Keystone Artifact

-This repository automates the build of [OpenSBI](https://github.com/riscv-software-src/opensbi/) for the purpose of generating artifacts that can be use for integration tests in the Miralis project.
+This repository automates the build of [Keystone](https://keystone-enclave.org/) for the purpose of generating artifacts that can be used for integration tests in the Miralis project.

 ## How to release new artifacts